OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/SimplifyGeoLayerGeometry/SimplifyGeoLayerGeometry.md

 ## Overview ##

-The `SimplifyGeoLayerGeometry` command decreases the number of verticies within the geometries of a [GeoLayer](../../introduction#geolayer).
+The `SimplifyGeoLayerGeometry` command decreases the number of verticies within the geometries for each feature of a [GeoLayer](../../introduction#geolayer).
+This command is useful when the filesize of a GeoLayer is too large.

 * This command is designed to simplify GeoLayers with `LINE` or `POLYGON` geometry.
 GeoLayers with `POINT` geometry *cannot* be simplified with this command.
+* The filesize of the simplified GeoLayer will be smaller than the input GeoLayer.
+* The spatial accuracy of the simplified GeoLayer be less precise than the input GeoLayer.

 ## Command Editor ##